Of Earth and Water

 A day of discussions bringing together science, regional development, and the arts to explore the livability of the Grands Causses.

-The Millau and Grands Causses Museum (MUMIG) is organizing a study day on Saturday, April 11, 2026, followed by an evening event open to the public titled *De Terre et d’Eau*, as part of the *À la lisière des mondes* series.
+The Millau and Grands Causses Museum (MUMIG) is organizing a study day on Saturday, April 11, 2026, followed by an evening event open to the public titled *De Terre et d’Eau* (Of Earth and Water), as part of the *À la lisière des mondes* (On the Edge of Worlds) series.

-This event brings together scientific, anthropological, and cultural perspectives to explore the relationship between human societies and natural environments in the Grands Causses, a region that epitomizes the interactions between water, rock, and human activities.
+This event brings together scientific, anthropological, and cultural perspectives to explore the relationship between human societies and the natural environment in the Grands Causses, a region that epitomizes the interactions between water, rock, and human activities.

 On this occasion, researchers from the Montpellier Geosciences Laboratory (University of Montpellier / CNRS), who are involved in the activities of the Research Environmental Research Observatory (OREME), will participate in the discussions to provide a geoscientific perspective on the region’s environmental dynamics.

-Among the project leaders, Philippe Vernant, a geophysicist, and Cédric Champollion, a hydrogeologist—both researchers at the Montpellier Geosciences Laboratory (University of Montpellier / CNRS)—will provide a geoscientific perspective on the interactions between geological processes, water resources, and the habitability of the Grands Causses region.
+Among the project leaders are Philippe Vernant, a geophysicist, and Cédric Champollion, a hydrogeologist, both researchers at the Géosciences Montpellier laboratory (University of Montpellier / CNRS), who will provide geoscientific insights into the interactions between geological processes, water resources, and the habitability of the Grands Causses region.

 A dialogue between science and society

-The event on April 11 will explore the connections between land, water, and society by bringing together different disciplines and engaging the public in dialogue.
+The event on April 11 will explore the connections between land, water, and society by bringing together different disciplines and fostering dialogue with the public.

-A day followed by an evening open to everyone
+A day followed by an evening event open to everyone

 The event will take place in two parts: